-For absences extending beyond three days, a doctor's note is required.
+For absences resulting in a total of three or more consecutive days a doctor's note is required.
 If an absence note is not received when the child returns to school, within three (3) days, the absence will be recorded as an unexcused absence.
 Continued unexcused absences will result in a truancy court hearing.